Referenced Quotes about HIV/AIDS Tests and Measurements

 Entering == (double equal sign) into a field matches quote records where this field is empty.
 Entering * (asterisk) matches quote records where this field is not empty.

-Putting a phrase in quotes matches it exactly even if it contains punctuation.
+Putting a phrase in double quote marks matches it exactly even if it contains spaces or punctuation.
 "10 Downing" matches 10 Downing Street but not Downing 10 pints.

 Using the "at" sign (@) matches a single character.
 Crow@ matches Crowe but not Crow .
 Similarly, a # matches a single digit.
 1## matches any number in the hundreds.